Is a Dachshund the right dog for you?

 Out of Area Adoptions

-Most of our adopters live in the greater Houston area, but we will consider out-of-area (and out-of-state) applications if you
+Most of our adopters live in the greater Houston area, but we will consider your out-of-area application if you

-If you live more than 2 hours from Houston, you will need to provide photos of your home and yard (or be able to Skype or FaceTime with us),
+If you live more than one hour from Houston, you will need to provide photos of your home and yard (or be able to FaceTime with us),

 and you must be willing to travel to Houston to pick up your dog.
 We do not provide transportation for, or ship, our dogs.